Golden Cocker Retriever (Golden Retriever Cocker Spaniel Mix)

-Although they need plenty of exercises, they should be closely supervised and confined in a decent-sized yard due to their instinctive tendency to wander.
+Although they need plenty of exercise, they should be closely supervised and confined in a decent-sized yard due to their instinctive tendency to wander.
 Their overall temperament makes them the third most popular family dog in the United States, in terms of registration anyway.

 They are generally as agreeable with strangers as they are with people who are more familiar with them.
 Their trusting and gentle character makes them poor watchdogs.
-Unprovoked aggression towards other people, dogs, or animals is considered surprising in a Golden Retriever and does not fit the general character of the breed.
+Unprovoked aggression towards other people, dogs, or animals is considered surprising in a Golden Retriever and does not fit the general personality of the breed.
 They are rarely nervous or shy dogs either.

 They are exceptionally intelligent dogs, ranking fourth in the world for trainability, command, and obedience.
 Although he is a very fun-loving dog, he has the patience to sit quietly for many hours, as he would have done while hunting with his masters to retrieve downed birds.

 Other characteristics that correlate with their hunting history are their love of water and their inherent size which allows them to jump in and out of boats.
 Their trainability is another characteristic of this heritage.
-Their obedience is unmatched, and they often work until they literally break down, which is why it's important not to overwork them.
+Their obedience is unmatched, and they often work until they break down, which is why it's important not to overwork them.

 Their life expectancy is estimated at around 11 or 12 years.
 Their breed is prone to many ailments, which is why it's so important to have at least an annual checkup with the vet.
 If the Golden Retriever is purchased as a puppy, an examination by the veterinarian to check for the presence of hip dysplasia is strongly advised.
 Cancer is the most common cause of death in Golden Retrievers, with approximately 61% of Golden Retrievers dying of cancer each year.
-Cataracts are also very common in Golden Retrievers, but these conditions usually only appear at a later age.
+Cataracts are also prevalent in Golden Retrievers, but these conditions usually only appear at a later age.

-The main difference between the American Cocker Spaniel and the British Cocker Spaniel is that the American Cocker Spaniel is smaller with a shorter back, domed head, and shorter muzzle while the English Cocker Spaniel is larger with a shorter head and a narrow chest.
+The main difference between the American Cocker Spaniel and the British Cocker Spaniel is that the American Cocker Spaniel is smaller with a shorter back, domed head, and shorter muzzle, while the English Cocker Spaniel is larger with a shorter head and a narrow chest.
 The coat of the Cocker Spaniel comes in several colors, from black to red to golden.
-Rarer colors are sometimes present, such as all white or light golden colors.
+Rarer colors are sometimes present, such as all-white or light golden colors.